PPUC/ZeDMD/README.md

 ## First start

 After flashing the firmware you'll see the ZeDMD logo.
 But due to the different panels available on the market, you need to adjust the colors.
-While the logo is visible you can press the RGB button to rotate the colors until `red` in the left top corner is red, `green` is green and `blue` is shown in blue.
+While the logo is visible you can press the brightness button on older ZeDMD or the forward button on newer ZeDMD to enter the settings menu.
+To set the correct RGB order, rotate the colors until `red` in the left top corner is red, `green` is green and `blue` is shown in blue.

 Using the brightness butten you can adjust the brightness.

 ## ZeDMD-WiFi

-After flashing the ZeDMD-WiFi firmware, connect your mobile device or laptop to the "ZeDMD-WiFi" network using the password zedmd1234.
+After activating the WiFi mode in the settings menu, connect your mobile device or laptop to the `ZeDMD-WiFi` network using the password `zedmd1234`.

-After connecting to the ZeDMD-WiFI network, open your web browser and navigate to http://ZeDMD-WiFi.local (IP: 192.168.4.1) to access the configuration settings.
+Then open your web browser and navigate to http://ZeDMD-WiFi.local (IP: 192.168.4.1) to access the configuration settings.

 ## IMPORTANT LEGAL NOTICES: